Board of Directors

 Erin Wilson has more than 20 years of experience in basin-wide water resources planning and modeling, and is the principal owner of Wilson Water Group.
-She has a strong background in water resource planning, consumptive use modeling, and surface water allocation modeling.
+She has a strong background in water resource planning, consumptive use modeling and surface water allocation modeling.
 For over 15 years, Erin has worked to develop the Colorado Decision Support System.
-Erin routinely publishes and presents at local and national conferences, and she provides training to state and federal staff, non-profit organizations, and other water resource consultants.
+Erin routinely publishes and presents at local and national conferences, and she provides training to state and federal staff, non-profit organizations and other water resource consultants.
 Erin is a Colorado native with degrees in Geophysical Engineering from Colorado School of Mines and Civil Engineering from Colorado State University.
 She is a registered Professional Engineer in Colorado and Wyoming.
 She also serves on the Board of Directors for Colorado Water Congress.
-Erin is a life-long skier and enjoys playing golf with family, friends, and colleagues.
+Erin is a life-long skier and enjoys playing golf with family, friends and colleagues.

 Dr. Leo Martin Eisel was one of the founding members of the Colorado Water Trust, responsible, in part, for its creation in 2001.
-Since that time, Leo shaped the Colorado Water Trust as he occupied the office of Secretary for over a decade, sat on every committee, ventured into the field to help formulate solutions to streamflow issues, missing one CWT meeting in that time.
+Since that time, Leo shaped the Colorado Water Trust as he occupied the office of Secretary for over a decade, sat on every committee, ventured into the field to help formulate solutions to streamflow issues, missing one Water Trust meeting in that time.
 Dr. Eisel received his Ph.D. in engineering from Harvard University in 1970, a master’s degree in hydrology from the University of Canterbury in Christchurch, New Zealand, and a bachelor’s degree in forestry from Colorado State University.
 Dr. Eisel was a water resources engineer of near-unique experience and credentials, with experience in all sectors including state and federal government, private industry, the NGO sector, and academia.

-David Getches served on the CWT Board of Directors almost since its inception.
-His passion for the environment, creativity, and quiet, thoughtful approach to complex problems helped guide the Trust in its formative years.
+David Getches served on the Colorado Water Trust Board of Directors almost since its inception.
+His passion for the environment, creativity, and quiet, thoughtful approach to complex problems helped guide the Water Trust in its formative years.
 During his life, David served as Dean of the University of Colorado, School of Law.
 He had previously served as Executive Director of the Colorado Department of Natural Resources and as an advisor to the Interior Secretary during the Clinton Administration.
 David authored a number of books and publications on western water issues.
 He graciously gave his limited free time to a number of causes in which he deeply believed, including the Colorado Water Trust.